Electron Beam Lithography (EBL)

 Scanning electron microscopy is critical for the analysis of nanoscale materials and structures.
 CNF operates two field emission scanning electron microscopes (SEMs): a Zeiss Supra 55 microscope capable of variable pressure (VP) operation and a Zeiss Ultra 55 microscope optimized for high resolution imaging.
 Like most modern SEMs, both systems are capable of operating at beam energies from 100 V to 30 kV.
 However, the unique electron optical design employed in the Zeiss systems enables unsurpassed performance at beam energies from 100 V to 8 kV.
 This is crucial for obtaining high resolution distortion free images of surface.

 Focused ion beam (FIB)-based systems provide a versatile tool for performing work at the nanoscale.
 They can be used to selectively remove material from substrates and to direct write insulator and metal patterns while providing a high resolution inspection system, comparable to that achieved in the scanning electron microscope.
 These features have made FIB instruments a staple in failure analysis labs and semiconductor foundries alike.

-CNF TECHNICAL BROCHURES
+CNF TECHNICAL BROCHURE

 MODELING AND SIMULATION